hackingsage/hackingsage/README.md

 - Built a custom neural network framework from scratch using NumPy.
 - Implements forward/backward propagation, loss functions, gradient descent, and common activation functions.
 - [GitHub Repo](https://github.com/hackingsage/Neural-Network-lib)

-### 🧵 Quantum Self-Attention
-- Custom implementation of multi-head self-attention with variational quantum circuits.
-- Explores how quantum entanglement can be used in Transformer-style architectures for efficient modeling.

 ### 🖥️ OS-Level & Low-Level Programming
 - **Assembly Practice Projects**